-The Haemorrhoidal Artery Ligation Operation (HALO) is a new operation designed to eradicate piles without the need for cutting and in some cases without a general anaesthetic.
+Haemorrhoidal Artery Ligation also known as Transanal haemorrhoidal dearterialisation is an operation designed to eradicate piles without the need for cutting and in some cases without a general anaesthetic.

 What does the operation involve?